utpal-barman/credit-card-ui-flutter/README.md

   topLeftColor: Colors.blue,
 ),
 ```
 <img width="432" alt="u_credit_card_nfc_basic" src="https://user-images.githubusercontent.com/16848599/232335806-159f4873-7fcb-46e0-b559-bc5a59ab61bf.png">

-Get ready to create a sleek and stylish credit card interface with just a few lines of code!
-With this package, you can easily customize the cardholder's name, card number, validity dates, and gradient colors to make it uniquely yours.

 By default, the card will have a chic blue gradient and an NFC icon.
 But don't worry, if you don't want the NFC icon, simply pass `doesSupportNfc: false`.